themegrill/themegrill-demo-importer/readme.txt

 == Notes ==

-* The plugin makes a call to our S3 server remotely to import static demo content.
+* The plugin makes a call to our CloudFront server remotely to import static demo content.

 = Demo Importer in action: =